benupham/smart-image-crop-ai/README.txt

 == How Does It Work? ==

 This plugin uses the Google Cloud Vision API to guess the perfect crop for an image.
 It requires a Google Cloud Vision API key, which is free and can be acquired [here](https://cloud.google.com/vision/docs/setup).
 As of 2022, the first 1000 requests per month are free.
+If you need more that is between you and our Google overlords (i.e. you'll need to give them your credit card).

 == Is it Compatible With Image Optimization Plugins? ==